Killing of Moshe Barsky

 Moshe Barsky (1895 - 22 November 1913) was the first member of a Zionist kibbutz to be killed by a Bedouin.

-Barsky was a member of Degania Alef, the first kibbutz established by Jewish Zionist pioneers.
+Barsky was born in 1895 in Skvyra, Kiev Governorate, Russian Empire.
+He immigrated to Ottoman Palestine along with his sister in 1912.
+Barsky was a member of Degania Alef, the first kibbutz established by Jewish Zionist settlers.
 It was founded in 1910.
 He was 18 years old when he was killed with signs indicating that the murder was likely committed as an act of revenge.

 Following his death, Barsky quickly became a Zionist symbol, and multiple myths surrounded his life and personality.
 Moshe Dayan, a well-known Israeli politician and notable public figure who was named after Barsky, pointed to his death as a reason to move forward with establishing a Jewish state.
 Scholars and historians have recognized Barsky's death as a significant part of pre-Israeli Zionist ethos and myths.

 Murder

 Barsky was alone when he was shot by Bedouin raiders.

 Moshe Dayan, whose parents were members of the kibbutz, was named after Barsky.
 Barsky had gone on a mule to obtain medicine from Menahemia for his friend and fellow kibbutz member, Shmuel Dayan.
 When the mule returned without him, a search was undertaken and his body was discovered.

 According to the memoir of a fellow kibbutznik, "It wasn't until late that night that we found him, lying with a stick and a pair of shoes on his head: this was a sign of vengeance, it meant that in the fighting he had killed or wounded someone."